maurofama99/um-test-cuda/README.md

-# um-test-cuda
-Test set used for understanding strengths and weaknesses of CUDA Unified Memory
+Test set used for understanding CUDA Unified Memory, in particular the interaction between static and managed memory allocation.